philipbruer/vivido/README.md

 # Vivido Theme

-A theme for Visual Studio Code tailored for the Operator Mono font.
+A theme for Visual Studio Code tailored for the **Operator Mono font**.

 ---